PMazzaJ/short-url-blue/README.md

 ![](images/step2.png)

-if everything goes well you should be redirected to the original URL =)
+if everything goes well you should be redirected to the original URL :metal: